To start add fena account-account payments to your Shopify store, just follow the instructions below.

 Once you have installed the app you will be asked for a terminal ID and secret.
 This is where you will configure your integration.
 Follow the steps below:

-Firstly visit your fena account (business.fena.co) and go to settings > integrations
+• Firstly login to (or register for) your fena account (https://business.fena.co/login/) and go to settings > integrations

-On the Fena side, select the bank account you want to receive funds into (or choose the sandbox account if you want to test first without transferring real money), and decide if you want to receive update emails for payments made via fena, and if you want to set-up a sandbox integration for testing (Please note, you will need to set-up a new, live integration when you are ready to go live.
-The process is the same, just make sure the sandbox payment options is unchecked)
+• On the Fena side, select the bank account you want to receive funds into (or choose the sandbox account if you want to test first without transferring real money), and decide if you want to receive update emails for payments made via fena

 Once this is complete, we need to set-up and configure the payment method.